This post is sponsored by Jennie-O. As always, all opinions and recipes are my own.

 Scroll on down to find out how to make your own!

 Start the morning with Southwestern Breakfast Burrito Bowls!
 Breakfast doesn't have to be boring... and a burrito bowl serves as a blast of flavor.
 This recipe balances its spice with the creaminess of cheese and avocado.
-Top spicy, yet creamy salsa grits with a flavorful sweet potato and black bean hash, Jennie-O All Natural Turkey Sausage and a fried egg.
+Top spicy, yet creamy salsa grits with a flavorful sweet potato and black bean hash, turkey sausage and a fried egg.
 Finish the burrito bowl with avocado slices and a sprinkle of cheese.
 What a breakfast!

 - 2 cups milk (whole, 2%, 1% are all fine)